Onboarding Process: Everything You Need to Know

 The 10 Commandments of Onboarding

-Be Prepared – All documents or electronic forms for benefits, employmentand direct deposit s are all ready and queued up to be completed on the first day so that time can be most effectively used.
-And in this way, all the administrative tasks can be taken care of right away.
+Be Prepared - All documents or electronic forms for benefits, employment and direct deposits are all ready and queued up to be completed on the first day so that time can be most effectively used.
+In this way, all the administrative tasks can be taken care of right away.

 Manager 1:1 Meetings - The direct supervisor or manager of the new employee should have a weekly or bi-weekly meeting with the employee.
 If it is not possible then arrange meetings to provide comprehensive feedback at one month- and three months checkpoints, or at six months.